PuzzledPint/puzzled_pint_archives/README.md

 The hint file `./2015/06/00-location-hint1.html` hotlinks images on snout.org.

+Missing solutions:

-December 2011 is missing some solutions.
+- December 2011
+- January 2012
+- February 2012
+- March 2012 is missing both the LOCATION PUZZLE and the solution
+- April 2012

 ----------------------------------------